Syncing dotfiles

 You can list all aliases with:

-Syncing and backing up aliases
+Syncing and backing up dotfiles

 If you have setup sync, then running